Deep Double Descent via Smooth Interpolation: Methodology

 \subsection{Tangent Hessian Estimation}

-To constrain equation~\ref{eq:methodology:hessian} to the support of the data distribution and reduce computational complexity, we adapt the method proposed by~\citet{lejeune2019implicit} and estimate the Hessian norm of the loss projected onto the data manifold local to each training point.
+To constrain Equation~\ref{eq:methodology:hessian} to the support of the data distribution, we adapt the method by~\citet{lejeune2019implicit} and estimate the loss Hessian norm projected onto the data manifold local to each training point.

 For any input data point $(\mathbf{x}_n, y_n)$ and corresponding Jacobian $\mathbf{J}(\mathbf{x}_n,y_n)$, we generate $M$ augmented data points $\mathbf{x}_n + \mathbf{u}_m$ by randomly sampling a displacement vector $\mathbf{u}_m$ using weak data augmentation.
 For each sampled $\mathbf{u}_m$, we then estimate the Hessian $\mathbf{H}(\mathbf{x}_n, y_n)$ projected along the direction $\mathbf{x}_n + \mathbf{u}_m$, by computing the finite difference $\frac{1}{\delta}\mathbf{J}(\mathbf{x}_n, y_n) - \mathbf{J}(\mathbf{x}_n + \delta \mathbf{u}_m, y_n)$.
 Then, following~\citet{donoho2003hessian} we estimate the Hessian norm directly by computing